19 Things to Pack on a Surf Trip to Nicaragua and Costa Rica

 18. Long pants

-It’s always a good idea to take with you a pair of jeans or long pants preferably water-proof.
+It’s always a good idea to take with you a pair of jeans or long pants preferably water-proof when surf packing for your trip to Costa Rica and Nicaragua.
 A good alternative can be a pair of hiking pants that unzip under the knee.

 19. Warm clothes